 See the Salesforce release notes for more information on the changes.

 How does this affect deploying changes to Flows?

 If your source org has a draft version of a Flow that is newer than the active version, there's no way to deploy the active version.
 Salesforce will only return the later draft version over the API.

 Workaround using API v43

-If you do need to deploy a version of a Flow which isn't the latest version, you can force Gearset to use API version 43 (Summer '18) which should mean you see the previous behaviour you're used to.
+If you do need to deploy a version of a Flow that isn't the latest version, you can force Gearset to use API version 43 (Summer '18), which should mean you see the previous behaviour you're used to.

 However, if you're using any features which are new in API version 44, you may need to deploy those changes separately.

 You can change the API version used by setting the

 Manage custom filters window.